 Pump tracks are great places to learn BMX bike racing skills.
 The track is, at the bottom, just a continuous circuit of hills and banks, usually made of soil and dirt, that can be ridden without the use of pedals.

 The idea is to 'pump' the bike around the track using body movement alone.
-Gentle hills, low rollers and sloping berms are typical, and they all help the BMX beginner to get started.
+Gentle hills, low rollers and sloping berms are typical, and they all help the BMX beginner get started.

-As bike control skills and experience improve BMX riders can generate higher speeds and greater momentum on even the smallest and shortest of pump tracks.
+As bike control skills and experience improve, BMX riders can generate higher speeds and greater momentum on even the smallest and shortest pump tracks.

 But that's not to say all pump tracks are created equal.
 Some pump track designs can be very demanding indeed, and the circuit can test the skills and techniques of even the best BMX riders.

 Much depends on the imagination and expertise that goes into designing a track.
 A small backyard pump track such as that built by Clark & Kent is terrific to ride, thanks to its progressive layout and diverse features.

 A place to learn BMX skills